un-painted-org/nomadbuild/docs/INTRODUCTION.md

 This is precisely the problem the **NomadBuild** tool aims to solve.
 It automates the complex build process within a controlled, standardized environment using Docker.

-*   **Consistent Environment:** It uses the official Espressif Docker image (`espressif/idf:v5.4`), ensuring the correct toolchain and dependencies are always used, regardless of your host operating system.
+*   **Consistent Environment:** It uses the official Espressif Docker image (`espressif/idf:v5.4.1`), ensuring the correct toolchain and dependencies are always used, regardless of your host operating system.
 *   **Source Code Integrity:** It fetches the specified official release tag directly from the `bitaxeorg/ESP-Miner` repository.
 *   **Automation:** It handles the intricate steps of checkout, version setting, cleaning, building, analyzing artifacts, and optionally flashing – turning a complex manual process into a single command.
-*   **Clear Identification:** The script modifies the web interface source code before building to add a notice indicating the firmware is a self-build, helping users distinguish it from official releases and directing support appropriately.
+*   **Clear Identification:** The firmware includes a "-sovereign" suffix in the version string, helping users distinguish self-built firmware from official releases.
 *   **Trust, Simplified:** By automating the build from official source in a standard environment, it drastically lowers the barrier to self-sovereign building, making trust achievable for more users.

 **The Road Ahead: Reproducible Builds**